MysticVapour/iitkgp-rpeval/readme.md

 1. Open the `finetune_chunking.ipynb` notebook in the `fine_tune_scibert/` folder.
 2. Run all cells to fine-tune the SciBERT model for binary classification (publishable vs. unpublishable).
 3. Review validation results directly in the notebook.
-4. Most importantly, run the final cell in this notebook to update the results table, this is important for the next task.
+4. **Important**: Run the final cell in this notebook to update the results table, to prepare for the next task.

 ### Task 2: Nearest-Neighbor Classification